Online Reputation Management

 The Transparency Risk

-One of the most recent and important business commandments is “Be transparent.”
-Opening up to feedback and criticism seems to be beneficial for companies that embrace this new communication mode with their audience.
+One of the most important and recent business commandments is “Be transparent.”
+Opening up to any type of feedback and criticism seems to be beneficial for companies that embrace this new communication mode with their audience.

 What does being “transparent” mean?
 Here are some examples:

 Easier said than done!
-Most medium and small sized companies do not invest much on communication, and they struggle with this concept.
+Most medium and small-sized companies do not invest much in communication, and they struggle with this concept.
 As a result, their efforts usually are inconsistent or incorrect.

-Being transparent is very risky.
-But for the long run, not being transparent is riskier.
+Being transparent is too risky.
+But in the long run, being not transparent is riskier.